icarus-sim/icarus-sim.github.io/index.md

 These tools are described in detail in [this paper](https://lorenzosaino.github.io/publications/icarus-simutools14.pdf).

 ### Docker container

 This repository contains a Dockerfile that can be used to build a container running Icarus.
 You need Docker installed on your machine to do so.

 You can build a container image with Icarus running:

     docker build [--build-arg py=<python-version>] -t icarus .

-where `python-version` is the version of Python you want to use, e.g. `3.6`.
+where `python-version` is the version of Python you want to use, e.g. `3.8`.

 You can now spin a container giving you shell access, which you could use to poke around the container and explore the code by running:

-	docket run --rm -it icarus
+    docker run --rm -it icarus

 Finally you can run any Icarus command with:

     docker run icarus <COMMAND>

 To run a simulation with Icarus it is advisable to mount in the container the directories where the config file is located and where you intend